About This Atlantic Beach Pie Recipe

 As I mentioned before, traditional Atlantic Beach pie recipes were made with a meringue topping.
 However, I found that the meringue and lemon filling together were too sweet; I much preferred Bill Smith’s variation with whipped cream instead.

 Although you can use whipped cream from a can, the pie will last a lot longer in the fridge if you whip the cream at home yourself.
 Canned whipped cream tends to deflate after an hour or so, dissolving into a weird white puddle in the middle of your pie.
 Homemade whipped cream, on the other hand, takes only about 5 minutes to make and can actually stay whipped for more than 48 hours if done right.
-In later iterations of Bill Smith’s Atlantic Beach pie, he even recommends whipping in some cream cheese or mascarpone into the cream to help stabilize it.

-Best Atlantic Beach Pie Recipe Tips
+Best Recipe Tips

-• {Timing Tip} Although this pie comes together fairly quickly, you’ll need to plan ahead and make it the day before you’re planning on serving it—the filling needs to chill for at least 4 hours, but preferably overnight.
+- Although this pie comes together fairly quickly, you’ll need to plan ahead and make it the day before you’re planning on serving it—the filling needs to chill for at least 4 hours, but preferably overnight.
 Make the whipped cream and garnish the pie right before serving to ensure that the whipped cream is at its fluffiest and the biscotti cookies are at their crunchiest, too.

-• {Pie Making Tip} Use a glass or ceramic bowl to make the lemon filling.
+- Use a glass or ceramic bowl to make the lemon filling.
 A metal bowl will react with the lemon juice, giving the filling a noticeable metallic taste.

-• {Pie Making Tip} When making whipped cream, recipes often instruct you to whip the cream to specific textures like “soft peaks” and “firm peaks.”
+- When making whipped cream, recipes often instruct you to whip the cream to specific textures like “soft peaks” and “firm peaks.”
 The best way to determine the cream’s texture is to do a test with a whisk: Dip the tip of the whisk (or the whisk attachment) into the whipped cream, remove it, and completely turn it upside down.
 If the cream is too soft, it will slide off the whisk, and you’ll need to keep whisking.
 If the cream has a cloudlike structure, with peaks that lose their shape, you’re at the “soft peaks” stage.
 Stop here—this is where you want to be for my Atlantic Beach pie recipe!

-• {Styling Tip} If you follow me on Instagram and saw my Instagram Stories on how to make this recipe, you’ll notice that after chilling the pie, I decorated the pie’s edges with more cookie crumbs.
+- If you follow me on Instagram and saw my Instagram Stories on how to make this recipe, you’ll notice that after chilling the pie, I decorated the pie’s edges with more cookie crumbs.
 This is NOT a requirement and is just to make the pie look extra pretty; the recipe below does not include the step.
 But if you’re interested in styling your pie in the same way I did, you’ll need to make an extra half-batch of cookie crumbs by halving the recipe for the crust below.
-Instead of pressing the crumbs down into a pie plate, simply spread them evenly over a parchment-lined sheet pan and bake for 10 minutes at 350°F to toast them.
+Instead of pressing the crumbs down into a pie plate, simply spread them evenly over a parchment-lined sheet pan and bake for 10 minutes at 350°F to toast them

 Get the Recipe: Atlantic Beach Pie Recipe